Noble-Lab/lda_matrix_prior/README.md

 ## Other options in the package

+These are the options that are also listed on the LDA GitHub repository at https://github.com/gevirl/LDA.
 The various options will be listed if the jar file is run with -h or -help

 `java -jar LatentDirichletAllocation.jar -h`